yeshua453/website/docs/controls/cupertinotextfield.md

 ---
-title: TextField
+title: CupertinoTextField
-sidebar_label: TextField
+sidebar_label: CupertinoTextField
-slug: textfield
+slug: cupertinotextfield
 ---

-A material design text field.
+An iOS-style text field.

 A text field lets the user enter text, either with hardware keyboard or with an onscreen keyboard.